crecca-krutt/eno-mode/README.md

 property.
 Eno introduces concept of subcategories.
 Each category can have subcategories, and you specify them by providing their paths.
-Category paths are similar to file paths in a file system: for example a path `computing/web` defines a category `=web`, which is a subcategory of `=computing`.
+Category paths are similar to file paths in a file system: for example a path `computing/web` defines a category `web`, which is a subcategory of `computing`.
 If you defined a category elsewhere in the note system (in a different note file), you don't have to provide its full path – only its part that uniquely identifies it.
 In our example we could create another notefile with category `web/development`.
 System